tucats/ego/LANGUAGE.md

 You can create a loop that indexes over all the values in an array, in sequential order.
 The index value is the value of the array element.
 For example,

      ids := [ 101, 143, 202, 17]
-     for i := range ids {
+     for i, j := range ids {
-         fmt.Println(i)
+        fmt.Println("Array member ", i, " is ", v)
      }

 This example will print a line for each value in the array, in the order they appear in the array.
+During each iteration of the loop, the variable `i` will contain the numerical array index  and the variable `v` will contain the actual values from the array for each iteration of the loop body.
 During execution of the loop body, the value of `i` (the _index_ variable)` contains the next value of the array for each iteration of the loop.
 You can also specify a second value, in which case the loop defines an index number as well as index value, as in:

-    for i, v := range ids {
+    for _, v := range ids {
-        fmt.Println("Array member ", i, " is ", v)
+        fmt.Println(v)
     }

-In this example, for each iteration of the loop, the variable `i` will contain the numerical array index  and the variable `v` will contain the actual values from the array for each iteration of the loop body.
+In this example, for each iteration of the loop, the variable `v` will contain the actual values from the array for each iteration of the loop body.
+By using the reserved name `_` for the index variable, the index value for each loop is not available.
+Similarly, you can use the range to get all the index values of an array:

+    for i := range ids {
+        fmt.Println(v)
+    }

+In this case, if the array `ids` has 5 values, then this will print the numbers 1 through 5.
+The value of the array can be accessed inside the body of the loop as `ids[i]`.

+Similarly, you can use the `range` construct to step through the values of a map data type.
+For example,

+    inventory := map[string]int{}
+    inventory["wrenches"] = 5
+    inventory["pliers"] = 12
+    inventory["hammers"] = 2

+    for product, count := range inventory {
+        fmt.Println("There are ", count, " ", product, " in stock.")
+    }

+When the loop runs, the value of `product` is set to each key in the map, and `count` is set to the value associated with that key.
+These variables exist only within the body of the loop.
+Note that if you omit either one and use the `_` variable instead, that item (key or value) is not read from the map.
+You can use this to generate a list of the keys, for example:

+    names := []string{}
+    for name := range inventory {
+        names = names + name
+    }
+    fmt.Println("The products are all named", names)

+This creates an array of string values, and stores the name of each key in the list by appending them.

 ## `break` and `continue` <a name="breakcont"></a>
 Sometimes when running an loop, you may wish to change the flow of execution in the loop based on conditions unrelated to the index variable.
 For example, consider: